PoCInnovation/open-source-project-template/.github/getting-started.md

 - Final Report
   > **:warning: It's checklist must be completed before starting a new sprint :warning:**

-Additional informations are written in milestones's checklists.
+Additional informations are written in the milestones's checklists.
 Read them carefully !

 ### Issues